filipe-silva/FireflyIII.Net/generated/docs/AutocompleteApi.md

             config.BasePath = "https://demo.firefly-iii.org";
             // Configure OAuth2 access token for authorization: firefly_iii_auth
             config.AccessToken = "YOUR_ACCESS_TOKEN";
+            // Configure Bearer token for authorization: local_bearer_auth config.AccessToken = "YOUR_BEARER_TOKEN";

             var apiInstance = new AutocompleteApi(config);
-            var query = str;  // string | The autocomplete search query. (optional) var limit = 10;  // int? | The autocomplete number of items returned (optional) var date = 2020-09-17;  // string | For asset accounts, returns the balance on this date. (optional) var type = new AccountTypeFilter(); // AccountTypeFilter | Optional filter on the account type(s) returned (optional)
+            var query = query-string;  // string | The autocomplete search query for accounts. (optional) var limit = 10;  // int? | The number of items returned. (optional) var date = 2020-09-17;  // string | If the account is an asset account or a liability, the autocomplete will also return the balance of the account on this date. (optional) var type = new AccountTypeFilter(); // AccountTypeFilter | Optional filter on the account type(s) used in the autocomplete. (optional)

             try
             {
-                // All accounts of the user returned in a basic auto-complete array.
+                // Returns all accounts of the user returned in a basic auto-complete array.
                 List<AutocompleteAccount> result = apiInstance.GetAccountsAC(query, limit, date, type);
                 Debug.WriteLine(result);
             }